nostalgiapurgatory/portfolio/_projects/Art-Direction-at-Gather.md

 !["Staff Lineup"](/assets/gather/GatherStaff_lineup200.png)
 *A collection of different avatars, showing the range of appearances*

-After three years, Gather's leadership decided to lay off the art team, myself included.
-While I was there, I influenced and defined the evolution of the Gather art style into something less reminicient of nostalgic video game assets, but still in the pixel art format.

 !["my influence on the art"](/assets/gather/artqlu1.png) *My influence on Gather's style towards a more professional look*